georgekinnear/cj-meta-analysis/lit-search/README.md

 Search for the following keyword combinations:

 - "comparative judgement" OR "comparative judgment"
-- ("pairwise comparisons" OR "paired comparisons") AND "Bradley"  (The inclusion of Bradley is to ensure there is some use of the Bradley-Terry model to combine the paired comparisons.)
+- ("pairwise comparisons" OR "paired comparisons") AND "Bradley" AND "Terry"  (The inclusion of Bradley+Terry is to ensure there is some use of the Bradley-Terry model to combine the paired comparisons.)

-Filtering to publications from 2000 onwards, gives 1851 results: https://link.lens.org/BYK5bDJelFg
+Filtering to publications from 2000 onwards, gives 1156 results: https://link.lens.org/ivKDS6EocKk

 ### Other sources?
 Perhaps also search for work that cites key papers? e.g.